AlexandraCuaycal/laser_capture_microdissected_islet_transcriptomics/README.md

 2: Load expression matrix and metdata.

-3: Perform QC and exploratory analysis.
+3: Perform QC and exploratory analyses.

 4: Heatmap of islet cell-specific genes.